tidyverse/dtplyr/tests/testthat/_snaps/tidyeval-across.md

     Code
       capture_across(dt, across(a, list(1)))
     Error <rlang_error>
-      .fns argument to dtplyr::across() contain a function name or a formula x Problem with 1
+      .fns argument to dtplyr::across() must contain a function name or a formula x Problem with 1